Jamilya/InnoFIT/README.md

 # reposit
+Customer order forecast quality visualization tool.
-This tool is designed to show the user various graphs based on the data uploaded into a database.
-The most recent changes of 05-06-2019.
+This tool is designed to visualize various graphs based on the data uploaded into a database.